enibalo/MyBookList/frontend/README.md

 Views => for web pages like Home Page

-Components => for reusable components like header
+Components => for reusable components like Header

-Styles => for css styles
+Styles => for CSS styles